BackwardsDevelopment/PasswordGenerator/readme.md

 ## Requirements

-Python 3.11.3 - Must be in the PATH environment variable.
+Python 3.11.3 - Should be in the PATH environment variable.
 Click [Here](https://gist.github.com/nex3/c395b2f8fd4b02068be37c961301caa7) for the installation process.

 ## How to use